h3rald/fae/README.md

-# far
+# fae
-Find and Replace Utility
+Find and Edit Utility